wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 This project was a deep dive into real-world network traffic analysis, using Wireshark to dissect a malicious packet capture (PCAP) file from a real Rig Exploit Kit (EK) infection chain.
 The hands-on experience gained through this investigation significantly enhanced my skills in packet analysis, protocol comprehension, and identifying Indicators of Compromise (IOCs).

 Through this investigation, I:
-- Gained proficiency with Wireshark’s UI, filters, and statistical views
+- Gained proficiency with Wireshark’s UI, filters, and statistical views.
+This was fairly new to me, so perhaps some of these checks were not required, it was good practice to leverage as much as possible through wireshark.
 - Practiced analyzing common protocols like HTTP, DNS, TCP, and ICMP
 - Identified a malvertising redirect chain leading to a Flash-based exploit delivery
 - Correlated suspicious domains and IPs with external intelligence (VirusTotal, WHOIS, AbuseIPDB)